the-can-of-soup/pm_threads/docs/Reference.md

 ### `yield to previous thread` -> Undefined
 <img src="https://github.com/the-can-of-soup/pm_threads/blob/main/assets/blocks/yield_to_previous_thread.png?raw=true">

 Yields and makes the previous thread active.
+If there is no previous thread (the first thread is active), yields and makes the active thread active (effectively cancelling the yield in most cases).

 <details>
   <summary>Internal behavior</summary>

-  Decrements `sequencer.activeThreadIndex` twice before yielding.
-The second decrement is because this value is always incremented by the engine after every yield.
+  Decrements `sequencer.activeThreadIndex` twice before yielding (or once if the first thread is active).
+The extra decrement is because this value is always incremented by the engine after every yield.
 </details>

 ### `yield to [ACTIVETHREAD]` -> Undefined